Alucita cymatodactyla

 Alucita cymatodactyla is a moth of the family Alucitidae.
-It is found in France, Spain, Italy, Slovenia, Hungary, Croatia, Bosnia and Herzegovina, Albania, Bulgaria, the Republic of Macedonia and Iran, Israel, Lebanon and Turkey.
+It is found in France, Spain, Italy, Slovenia, Hungary, Croatia, Bosnia and Herzegovina, Albania, Bulgaria, the Republic of Macedonia, Iran, Israel, Lebanon, and Turkey.
 The habitat consists of dry and semi-dry closed grasslands and riverine ash-alder woodlands.

-Adults emerge in September, hibernate, then are again found in spring, from April to early July.
+In Hungary, adults emerge in September, overwinter, and are active again in spring, from April to early July.